Fractured Magic: Egil Interlude V

 Six Months Later

-The schoolroom was sticky and humid, filled with laughter and chatter.
+The schoolroom was sticky and humid, filled with the chatter of many voices.
 While not Leandros’ favorite place in the world, the Academy gave him what he needed: competent professors and dormitories away from his family.

 “Your expression, Prince Nochdvor,” the professor warned, and Leandros quickly wiped it from his face.
 It had drawn the others’ attention, and they now noticed Roman as well.